-It will be important to monitor his caloric intake carefully, and many vets will recommend a low-carb, high-fiber food.
+It will be important to monitor his caloric intake carefully, and many vets will recommend low-carb, high-fiber food.

-Dr. Jeff Werber, chief veterinarian of the Century Veterinary Group in Los Angeles, California, recommends that owners pick a food that has 20 – 25% carbohydrate content on a dry matter basis.
+Dr. Jeff Werber, the chief veterinarian of the Century Veterinary Group in Los Angeles, California, recommends that owners pick a food that has 20 – 25% carbohydrate content on a dry matter basis.

 This will help prevent blood sugar spikes, which is imperative when caring for a diabetic pooch.
 Foods that do not trigger a blood sugar spike are said to have a low glycemic index.

-High fiber content also helps in this regard, as it reduces the rate at which glucose is released into the blood stream.
+High fiber content also helps in this regard, as it reduces the rate at which glucose is released into the bloodstream.
 It also takes up space in the digestive tract, making your pooch feel full for longer.

-There are a few prescription diets made for diabetic dogs, but many diabetic dogs will be fine with a regular, high-quality dog food.
+There are a few prescription diets made for diabetic dogs, but many diabetic dogs will be fine with regular, high-quality dog food.
 You’ll need to discuss the issue with your vet to know for sure.

 The Best Diabetic Dog Foods

-Also note that some of the foods listed below may not be available without a prescription.
+Note that some of the foods listed below may not be available without a prescription.

 1. Ketona Chicken Recipe Dog Food